ARTIST PROFILE: FELIX MARTIN.

 You rely on several Toontrack products in your daily work creating music for your band and for your social media channels.
 Tell us more about which Toontrack gear you use and how it helps in your creative process!

-My favorite drum libraries are Area 33, Latin Cuban Drums, and Death & Darkness.
+My favorite drum libraries are Area 33 SDX, Latin Cuban Drums EZX, and the Death & Darkness SDX.
 What I love about Toontrack drums is how good the raw sound is.
 When I made some demos recently and showed them to a few friends who are pros in the music business, none of them knew they were libraries – they sounded extremely real and well recorded.
 I’ve also been mixing drum libraries, like using the Latin Cuban drum set with Area 33 and so on.
 The Superior Drummer 3 interface is really amazing and flawless to use with any DAW.
 It makes writing so much easier.
-SD3 is very inspiring and I’m super thankful for it!
+Superior Drummer 3 is very inspiring and I’m super thankful for it!

-Out of everything that comes with being a musician and in a band – writing, recording, jamming, touring, traveling (the list goes on) – what is your favorite part and why?
+Out of everything that comes with being a musician and in a band (writing, recording, jamming, touring, traveling, etc.) – what is your favorite part and why?

 I’d say writing and touring.
 I love writing because it’s when I’m the most creative and free – it’s the real deal in music, at least for me.
 I love playing shows and touring because that’s when you make a bigger impact on people by seeing you play live, I think.
 I also get to see many friends and meet new ones.